Four-dimensional compact Clifford-Klein forms of pseudo-Riemannian symmetric spaces with signature $(2, 2)$: Preliminaries

 In the following, we review the correspondence between symmetric triples and pseudo-Riemannian symmetric spaces.

-\begin{thm}[{\cite[Ch.I Section 2]{CP}}] There is a bijection between the isomorphic classes of $1$-connected pseudo-Riemannian symmetric spaces of signature $(p, q)$ and the isomorphic classes of symmetric triples of signature $(p,q)$. \end{thm}
+\begin{fact}[{\cite[Ch.I Section 2]{CP},\ \cite{OK}}] There is a bijection between the isomorphic classes of $1$-connected pseudo-Riemannian symmetric spaces with signature $(p, q)$ and the isomorphic classes of symmetric triples with signature $(p,q)$.
+Let $(\fg, \sigma, g)$ be a symmetric triple and $M$ its corresponding pseudo-Riemannian symmetric space, then $\fg$ is the Lie algebra of the transvection group of $M$.
+The 1-connected Lie group $G$ with Lie algebra $\fg$ is the transvection group of $M$. \end{fact}

-Like the case of Riemannian symmetric spaces, the goal of the classification problem of pseudo-Riemannian symmetric spaces is to classify their `minimum units', which is indecomposable.
+Like the case of Riemannian symmetric spaces, the goal of the classification problem of pseudo-Riemannian symmetric spaces is to classify their `minimum units', which are indecomposable.
 For Riemannian spaces, they are irreducible symmetric spaces, but are not necessarily for pseudo-Riemannian spaces.
+We define reducibilities and decomposabilities of symmetric triples and symmetric spaces.